Your guide to space and layout in UI design

 Often, designers will implement proximity to distinguish groups of elements and create sub-hierarchies for groups of UI elements and icons.
 It’s simple really.
 It just involves placing related elements close together.

 Proximity is a powerful tool for designers.
 Having familiarity on-screen helps users to create meaningful connections with brands.
-Learn more about familiarity and consistency in UI design here.

 How you incorporate space into your UI layout design differs from screen to screen.
 For instance, you might use lots of whitespace on a Homepage to emphasize a call-to-action button, but less on a site listing multiple items, such as an eCommerce product page.